mosh3eb/merlin/docs/source/user_guide/kernels.rst

 ---------------

 - In MerLin, a FeatureMap encodes inputs into a photonic circuit; FidelityKernel evaluates fidelities between the resulting states.
+- Attach a :class:`perceval.NoiseModel` to the feature map experiment (``experiment.noise``) to include photon-loss survival probabilities before detector post-processing in the kernel value.
 - ``kernel(X, Z)`` returns an :math:`N \times M` cross-kernel for datasets of sizes :math:`N` and :math:`M`; ``kernel(X)`` returns the :math:`N \times N` Gram matrix.
 - Larger/deeper circuits can increase expressivity but also numerical error; prefer double precision and PSD projection for stability when needed.